noevazz/capm/README.md

 ## WHAT IS A PROJECT

-A project is a temporary endevour
+A project is a temporary endeavour undertaken to create a unique service or result

-> In the context of project management the word `temporary` means something has a start and end date.
-An `on-going` effort is one that does NOT have and end date, therefore it is NOT a project.
+- **Temporary** (in the context of project management) means it has a start and end date.

+> Note.
+An `on-going` effort is one that does NOT have and end date, therefore it is **NOT a project**.
+Another common terms for an on-going effort are continuing, repetitive, open-ended

+NOT A PROJECT: Noe is fixing bugs in **continuing** task.

 ### Variaty of Projects